shane-kercheval/misc-projects/attribution-window-effects/attribution-window-simulation.md

 We'll create `40,000` trials in experiment, roughly `20,000` per randomized variation.

-Then we'll randomly assign people into group `A` or gruop `B`, based on a random number generator.
+Then we'll randomly assign people into group `A` or group `B`, based on a random number generator.

 ![](attribution-window-simulation_files/figure-markdown_strict/create_traffic-1.png)